Anne de Montmorency, 1st Duke of Montmorency: First war of religion

 With the siege of Rouen successfully brought to its conclusion, if at the loss of the lieutenant-general of the kingdom (Navarre who was fatally wounded during its progress), the royal army prepared to decamp.
 Therefore on 6 November 1562 Guise and Montmorency led the force from the city in the hopes of bringing the Protestant commander Condé to battle.
 Condé had decided in the wake of the loss of Rouen that he needed to make a bold play, and therefore advanced on the capital.
 As he progressed he became bogged down taking surrounding villages and towns and therefore afforded enough time for Montmorency and Guise to hurry a force to bolster the city's defences.
-Condé therefore turned north and marched into Normandie in the hopes that the queen of England Elizabeth could provide troops to support them.
-It was on his march north into Normandie that Montmorency intercepted the Protestant army at Dreux.
+Condé therefore turned north and marched into Normandy in the hopes that the queen of England Elizabeth could provide troops to support them.
+It was on his march north into Normandy that Montmorency intercepted the Protestant army at Dreux.
 The royal army had departed Paris on 11 December and under Montmorency's command had a strength of around 19,000 men total.
 However in terms of cavalry the army was inferior to Condé's, with only around 2,500 horses against the Protestants' 4,500.

 The two armies marched parallel, with the superior infantry (and lower amount of cavalry) of the royal army allowing them to cross worse ground than the Protestant army.